➜ Don’t skip the video above. That’s the lesson. The text below is a quick recap you can reference later.

 Behind the Scenes

-• The lender orders the appraisal through a third-party company.
+• The lender orders the appraisal through a third-party appraisal management company.

 • The appraiser evaluates comparable sales and the property’s condition.

-• If repairs are required for loan approval (common with FHA/VA), they must be completed before closing.
+• If repairs are required for loan approval (common with FHA or VA loans), they must be completed before closing.

 Key Points

-• If the appraisal is low, we’ll strategize: renegotiate with the seller, challenge the report, or cover the difference (if comfortable).
+• If the appraisal comes in low, we’ll strategize — renegotiate, challenge the report, or cover the difference if comfortable.

-• Shop multiple insurance providers — coverage and premiums vary.
+• Shop multiple insurance providers; coverage and premiums can vary significantly.

 • Proof of insurance must be delivered to the lender prior to closing.

-1. Tip: Insurance + property taxes are usually collected monthly in your escrow account.
-This is why your mortgage payment can fluctuate yearly.
+Insurance and property taxes are usually collected monthly in your escrow account.
+This is why your mortgage payment can fluctuate yearly — it’s normal.